Coretta Scott King Fast Facts

 Mother: Bernice (McMurray) Scott

-Education: Antioch College, Yellow Springs, Ohio, B.A. in music and education, 1951; New England Conservatory of Music, Boston, Massachusetts (degree in voice and violin), 1954
+Education: Antioch College, B.A. in music and education, 1951; New England Conservatory of Music, voice and violin, 1954

 Religion: Baptist

-She didn't believe James Earl Ray was her husband's killer, but rather that his assassination was the result of a government conspiracy.

-She didn't believe James Earl Ray was her husband's killer, but rather that his assassination was the result of a government conspiracy.
+She didn't believe James Earl Ray murdered her husband, but rather that his assassination was the result of a government conspiracy.

 June 18, 1953 - Marries Martin Luther King Jr.